carolyne-addauan-andersen/carolyne-addauan-andersen.github.io/index.md

-### Healthcare Data Scientist
+## Data Scientist
-<small><em>Decision‑Focused Machine Learning &nbsp;|&nbsp; Domain‑Driven Analytics &nbsp;</em></small>
+<small><em>Decision‑Focused Machine Learning &nbsp;|&nbsp; Domain‑Driven Analytics &nbsp;|&nbsp; Value‑Based Care</em></small>

-I am a healthcare data scientist with extensive experience designing **predictive models and analytical solutions** that support decision‑making across Medicare Advantage, population health, and value‑based care environments.
+I am a data scientist with deep experience designing **predictive models and analytical solutions** that support decision‑making across Medicare Advantage, population health, and value‑based care environments.

 My work focuses on applying machine learning and statistical methods to **real‑world healthcare and marketing problems**, with an emphasis on interpretability, operational relevance, and responsible use of data.
 I specialize in translating complex analytical outputs into insights that can be clearly understood and acted upon by clinical, marketing, and executive stakeholders.